 Free Native Plants program

-Brisbane City Council offers the Free Native Plants Program offers a range of plants to assist the community to plant and green their properties.
-The native species provided through the program help grow our city's urban forest and support local wildlife.
+Brisbane City Council’s Free Native Plants Program offers a range of plants to assist the community to plant and green their properties.
+The native species provided through the program will help grow our city’s urban forest and support local wildlife.

 Find out how to apply for your free native plants.

 The Free Native Plants program is open to residents and entities within the Brisbane Local Government area, including: